-Up to twenty-four (24) extension numbers may be programmed into a voice mail group.
-A flexible button may be programmed with a voice mail group pilot number (440-447).
+Up to 24 extension numbers may be programmed into a voice mail group.
+A flexible button may be programmed with a fixed or flexible voice mail group pilot number (440-447 = fixed).
 This button then acts as a DSS for that voice mail group when pressed and also serves as the message waiting indication for that VM group.

-- 1. Press the STATION ASSIGN flexible button (FLASH 65, Button #12). - Enter SSS 1 to add a station (SSS = VM station number), -or-
+- 1. Press the STATION ASSIGN flexible button (FLASH 65, Button #12). - Enter SSS 1 to add a station (SSS = 3- or 4-digit flexible VM station number), -or-

-Enter SSS 0 to delete a station (SSS = VM station number).
+Enter SSS 0 to delete a station (SSS = 3- or 4-digit flexible VM station number).